-Baloxavir marboxil comes as a tablet to take by mouth.
+Baloxavir marboxil comes as a tablet and a suspension (liquid) to take by mouth.
 It is usually taken as a one-time dose with or without food.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take baloxavir marboxil exactly as directed.
 Do not take more or less of it other than prescribed by your doctor.

 If you feel worse or develop new symptoms while taking baloxavir marboxil or if your flu symptoms do not start to get better, call your doctor.